 When I start work with a new client I ask them to reflect on the journey someone takes from seeing an ad to going on to purchase or taking the desired action.
 It is also useful to have conversations with current customers to offer further insight.
 Once we have optimised the journey as best as possible then we turn on the ads taps to ensure the best return of ad spend as possible.

 How do you work out what creatives and copy to use?

 Where do you start with the ad creative and copy?
 A lot of research should go into this phase and there are ways you can see what ads others in your industry are using and testing.
 Sometimes this doesn’t happen.
 Facebook has an ads library for research.
 It is great to see what some of the larger brands in your industry are running as they will have tested a variety of creatives, if one of their ads has been running for a while it is safe to say it is doing its job for them.
 Some larger agencies will ask you to provide the creatives in advance for them to use.

 I work with a lot of small businesses that don’t have the internal resources to develop the creatives for ads.
 Often I create the creatives for my clients and research what is working with other businesses and brands to ensure we are testing new ideas and approaches on an ongoing basis.
 I will be in your account every day to check on how the campaign is going and to optimise the ads to get the best results possible for you.

 I hope after reading this article, you aren’t too put off from outsourcing your Facebook ads.

 As I said before, there are lots of brilliant companies in my industry who really do deliver excellent customer service.
 However, there are a few bad apples, but hopefully, this article has taught you how to steer clear of them!

-And if you are still looking for help with your ads, you can book a call on the form here and I’ll be able to help.
+And if you are still looking for help with your ads, get in touch and I’ll be able to help.